cao-fan/UNIPD2026_ICP/README.md

+Open the terminal in the project folder
-Install Julia 1.11.7
+Install Julia 1.11.7(preferably through [JuliaUp](https://github.com/JuliaLang/juliaup))

+> juliaup add 1.11.7
+>
+> julia +1.11.7

+`cd(raw"<folder path>")` into the folder using the Julia REPL if you are not already inside the project folder.

-Download the repository, open Julia 1.11.7 in the terminal, enter Package Mode by pressing ']' and then run:
+Enter Package Mode by pressing ']' and then run:

 > activate .
+>
 > instantiate

 To run the program run: